montanaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to File for Divorce in Montana

-Divorce in Montana State is referred to as the dissolution of marriage and it involves the legal termination of the marital relationship between two individuals via the judicial system.
-The District Courts, Justices’ Courts, Municipal Courts, and City courts share jurisdiction over divorce proceedings in the state.
-Interested persons can file a no-fault dissolution of marriage that does not mandate them to have a reason for the dissolution.
-Individuals that wish to file for divorce in Montana should have lived in the state for up to three months or more before the filing date.
+Divorce in Montana State is referred to as the dissolution of marriage, and it involves the legal termination of the marital relationship between two individuals via the judicial system.
+The District Courts, Justices’ Courts, Municipal Courts, and City Courts share jurisdiction over divorce proceedings in the state.
+Interested persons may file a no-fault dissolution of marriage that does not mandate them to have a reason for the dissolution.
+Individuals who wish to file for divorce in Montana should have lived in the state for up to three months or more before the filing date.
 Divorce proceedings usually take a shorter time to be finalized if it goes uncontested by the defendant.

 Do I need a Reason for Divorce in Montana?

-Typically, eligible persons in Montana can file a no-fault dissolution of marriage, that is, they do not necessarily need to provide a reason such as divorce filings.
+Couples in Montana sometimes file a no-fault dissolution of marriage; that is, they do not necessarily need to provide a reason such as divorce filings.
 Under Section 40–4–104, the court will enter a decree of divorce for the following reasons:

-Since the state laws allow no-fault dissolution filings, the court does not necessitate parties involved in divorce proceedings to provide sufficient grounds for divorce.
-However, intending divorcees must be eligible under the law before the court can ensue with the decree of divorce.
+Since the state laws allow no-fault dissolution filings, the court does not require parties involved in divorce proceedings to provide sufficient grounds for divorce.
+However, intending divorcees must be eligible under the law before the court can issue the divorce decree.

 Why do I need a Divorce Lawyer?

-A divorce lawyer can help persons involved in a divorce action to understand the issues of the case.
-Divorce lawyers are also familiar with the state laws concerning divorce and can help their clients to navigate them.
+Skilled divorce lawyers often help persons involved in a divorce action understand the issues of the case.
+Divorce lawyers familiar with the state laws concerning divorce help their clients to navigate them.
 In settlements and negotiation matters, lawyers help to get the best deal for their clients.
 If the parties do not reach an agreement, a lawyer prepares the case for trial and represents the parties during the proceedings.

 How do I Get Started in a Divorce in Montana?

 To begin a divorce action, one of the parties can file a petition for the dissolution of marriage at the appropriate Montana court.
 Montana requires either of the spouses to reside in the state for at least ninety days and 180 days or more of legal separation.
-Petitioners can get divorce forms on the judiciary website.
+Petitioners may obtain divorce forms on the judiciary website.
 The forms are to be completed and submitted to the court within the petitioner’s judicial district, alongside the payment of filing fees.
-Petitioners who may not afford such charges can also file the Request for Waiving Court Fees form.
-The petitioner must notify the other party by serving them the paperwork using the Sheriff’s Office or U.S mail.
-Upon acceptance of the service, the respondent can file an answer that indicates if they agree or want to contest the divorce action.
-Filing charges also apply for an answer but respondents can also request a waiver if they cannot afford the fees.
+Petitioners who may not afford such charges may opt to file the Request for Waiving Court Fees form.
+Petitioners typically notify other parties by serving them the paperwork using the Sheriff’s Office or U.S mail.
+Upon acceptance of the service, the respondent may file an answer that indicates if they agree or want to contest the divorce action.
+Filing charges also apply for an answer but respondents may also request a waiver if they cannot afford the fees.

 How to File for Divorce in Montana Without a Lawyer?